 To find these top exit pages, check your ‘exit pages’ report (found under ‘Behavior > Site Content > Exit Pages).
 In particular look for any pages that shouldn’t be in the top 10, and try to figure out why so many people exit your site on them.
 Also look for pages with especially high exit rate (over 50%), as this often indicates problems.
 I recommend that you also use Hotjar to gain insights into why visitors are leaving on these pages.

 A few ways to improve these top exit pages is by using and optimizing call-to-action buttons at the end of them (the wording and style of them in particular), and try using exit intent popups to show a great incentive (discounts/free guides etc) before visitors leave your website.

 Analyze the top pages report for key missing pages and high exit rates

 Your top pages report can contain some real gems for insights – and not just what your top 10 pages currently are.
 You can find this report under Behavior > Site Content > All Pages.

 First check if any of your top pages have high exit rates (over 50%) and optimize those as soon as possible.
 You should also to check if any pages relating to your key goals seem missing from this report or have low traffic.
 For example, perhaps few people are visiting your important ‘why us’ or benefits page – making links more prominent to these pages will hopefully drive more traffic to them and increase the sales or leads coming from them.

 These are the simpler reports, there’s many advanced ones too

 These are just some of the simpler Google Analytics reports that will help you improve your website.
 Here are a couple of the many more advanced ones to learn about:

-- Using the ‘Converters’ visitor segment to figure out the behavior of people who convert for your main website goals (sales/leads etc).
+- Use the ‘Converters’ visitor segment to figure out the behavior of people who convert for your main website goals (sales/leads etc).

-- Using the ‘Site Search’ report to find pages causing most amount of internal searches (indicates visitors not finding what they need).
+- Use the ‘Site Search’ report to find pages causing most amount of internal searches (indicates visitors not finding what they need).